 Here are some other solutions to fix the common iPhone charging issues.

-If your phone seems to overheat a lot whenever you use it, then you should be alarmed.
-There could be a serious issue with your phone and it should be fixed immediately.
-In most of the cases, a corrupt update or a software issue triggers the iPhone overheating problem.
+If your iPhone seems to overheat a lot whenever you use it, then you should be alarmed.
+There could be a serious issue with the iOS and it should be fixed immediately.
+In most of the cases, a corrupt iOS 13/13.2 update or a software issue triggers the iPhone overheating problem.

-- Switch off intensive features: Simply turn off the internet, location, AirDrop, and other intensive features on your phone and let it rest.
-You can also switch it off and turn it on again once it is cooled down.
+- Switch off intensive features: Simply turn off the internet, location, AirDrop, and other intensive features on iOS 12.4 and let it rest.
+You can also switch it off and turn it on again once the iPhone is cooled down.

-- Remove the heavy case: If your phone is covered with a heavy case, then get rid of it.
-It is observed that a leather case can lead to the overheating of the device at times.
+- Remove the heavy case: If your iPhone is covered with a heavy case, then get rid of it.
+It is observed that a leather case can lead to the overheating of the iPhone at times.

-- Avoid beta releases: Downgrade or upgrade your device to a stable version of iOS (avoid beta releases).
+- Avoid beta releases: Downgrade, or update your iPhone to a more stable version of iOS 12.4 (avoid beta and earlier releases).

-- Stop using some apps: Go to your phone’s battery usage and data usage settings.
-This will let you identify the apps that are heavy on processing so that you can stop using them.
+- Stop using some apps: Go to your iPhone’s battery usage and data usage settings.
+This will let you identify the iOS 12.4 apps that are heavy on processing so that you can stop using them.

 - Avoid high-temperature environment: Don’t use your iPhone too much in the sunlight or leave it in your car.
 Also, avoid placing it on electronic items (like your laptop) that can further heat it.

-- Reset iPhone settings: If you think there is an issue with your phone’s settings, then go to its Reset options and Reset All Settings.
+- Reset iPhone settings: If you think there is an issue with iOS 12.4 settings, then go to its Reset options and Reset All Settings.

 - Check network coverage: Firstly, check if you are getting enough coverage on your network or not.
-Without any network coverage, the cellular data on your phone would not work.
+Without any network coverage, the cellular data on iOS 13/13.2 would not work.

 - Turn on cellular data: Also, make sure that the cellular data option is turned on.
-Go to your device’s Settings > Cellular Data and turn it on.
+Go to your iPhone’s Settings > Cellular Data and turn it on.

 - Turn on Data Roaming: If you are roaming (away from your home network), then the “Data Roaming” option under Cellular Data settings should be turned on.

-- Reset network settings: Go to your phone’s Settings > General > Reset and choose to “Reset Network Settings” to fix any network-related issue with it.
+- Reset network settings: Go to Settings > General > Reset and choose to “Reset Network Settings” on iOS 13/13.2 to fix any network-related issue.

-- Install carrier's updates: Under your device’s Cellular Settings, you can check if your carrier has pushed any update.
-If you find any new settings, then update your phone.
+- Install carrier's updates: Under your iPhone’s Cellular Settings, you can check if your carrier has pushed any update.
+If you find any new settings, then update your iPhone.

 @AppleSupport My iPhone X is not getting connected to known WiFi automatically .
 Time and again I have to get it connected.